Dangerously Genre Savvy

 - Sykes from Oliver & Company was also shown at one point to be of this trope.
 At one point, Oliver's friends arrived to rescue Jenny from Sykes, and attempted to infiltrate his base by disguising themselves as a Pizza Delivery.
 Sykes deduces that the guy wasn't actually a Pizza Delivery person because he doesn't recall ever ordering pizza that day, and arms himself with a gun.

-- In Titan A.E., the heroes come across a regular guard Mook who is this when attempting a Trojan Prisoner ploy.
+- In Titan A.E., the heroes come across a regular guard Mook when attempting a Trojan Prisoner ploy.

 "You're lying.
 He's not a slave and you're not traders.
 Look at the way he stands.
 He doesn't carry himself like a slave.
 Probably ex-military.
 Akrennians always threaten before asking a favor, it's tradition.
 And your robes are made out of bedspreads!"